Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Braid

-\begin{itemize}[noitemsep] \item \texttt{mergeUpdate} takes the next graph update coming from the worker and merges its contents into the main graph.
-The event might be ignored (if we have already merged an equivalent event) or it may be changed to maintain internal consistency.
-For example, if we are merging a new edge from the local graph sent by the worker, and there is an equivalent destination node in the graph, we may connect the new source node to the existing destination node with a newly constructed edge which represents the proper mapping between nodes. \item \texttt{getNextSubGoal} uses a Goal Selection Strategy to determine which goal node(s) in the graph to expand next.
-When a worker becomes available, the strategy selects the next-best goal to expand and sends this goal, along with pertinent expansion parameters, to the worker.
+\begin{itemize}[noitemsep] \item \textit{Merging Local Graph changes into the central Master Graph}: which takes the next graph update coming from the worker and merges its contents into the main graph.
+If we are merging a new edge from the local graph sent by the worker, and there is an equivalent (under variable substitution) destination goal node in the master graph, we connect the new local goal node to a new \texttt{Variable-Mapping Support} node (which stores the underlying variable substitution) and connect the latter to the corresponding master goal node. \item \textit{Determining Next Sub Goal}: uses a Goal Selection Strategy to determine which goal node(s) in the graph to expand next.
 The default ordering strategy uses the following features: an aggregation of the product of confidences of the supports in the path from the node to a query, the minimum path distance from the node to a query, a measure of goal complexity (computed using syntactic heuristics such as the number of nested formula in the goal), and a measure of goal “plausibility” (estimated by using a statistical language model to score text plausibility on the textual version of the goal proposition). \end{itemize}